MHA Frequently Asked Questions

 Your diploma will not state that your program was in an online/hybrid format.
 Your

-diploma and transcripts will list your MHA degree earned from Seton Hall University
+diploma and transcripts will list your MHA degree earned from Seton Hall University.

 Can I access SHU library facilities if I'm taking online/hybrid classes?